opencor/opencor/src/plugins/api/SBMLAPI/README.txt

     ===> CMAKE_INSTALL_PREFIX=<InstallationDestination>

 Once we have built and 'installed' libSBML, we can replace the OpenCOR version of the include and binary files, which are located in the 'installed' include and lib folders, respectively.

+Note: on Linux and OS X, we want to strip the binary file off its non-global symbols (using strip -x)...